-They have now entered into a bilateral agreement that outlines how and when the NDIS will roll out in the state.
+The NSW and Commonwealth Governments have announced a bilateral agreement which outlines how and when the NDIS will roll out in NSW.

-The agreement sets out what actions New South Wales, the Commonwealth and the National Disability Insurance Agency are responsible for during the rollout.
+The agreement sets out what actions NSW, the Commonwealth and the National Disability Insurance Agency (NDIA) are responsible for during the rollout.

 This document explains what the bilateral agreement is, what it brings about, and why it is important to ensure a smooth transition to the NDIS for people with disability.

 - How and when people will enter the scheme between 1 July 2016 and 30 June 2018.

 - The funding responsibilities of the NSW and Commonwealth Governments.